-Texas State Board of Pharmacy (512) 305-8000 333 Guadalupe Tower 3, Suite 110 Austin, Texas 78701 before a student of equal qualifications with non-resident status.
+Texas State Board of Pharmacy (512) 305-8000 George H. W. Bush State Office Building 1801 Congress Avenue Suite 13.100 Austin, Texas 78701-1319 when competing for admission, a Texas resident will be admitted before a student of equal qualifications with non-resident status.
 The rules and regulations for determining residence status are pursuant to the Title 3, Texas Education Code, Statute/Sections 54.052 and 54.055.